Dimpykhatwani/Dimpykhatwani/README.md

 ### Hi there 👋
-<h5>I'm an experienced DevOps engineer with expertise in AWS, Azure, Jenkins, Docker, Kubernetes, and Shell scripting.
+<h5> 🔭 I'm an experienced DevOps engineer with expertise in AWS, Azure, Jenkins, Docker, Kubernetes, and Shell scripting.
 I believe in the power of automation and continuous integration/continuous delivery (CI/CD) to deliver high-quality software quickly and efficiently.
-I enjoy exploring new technologies and sharing my knowledge with the DevOps community. </h5>
+I enjoy exploring new technologies and sharing my knowledge with the DevOps community.🔭 </h5>

-- 🔭 I’m currently working In the Infinity Brains As Jr Devops engineer

 - 🌱 I’m currently learning Multiple Tools anf Technology